memphis-cs/demo-project-github-workflow/README.md

   - Add a comment "Closes #3" in the description (assuming that the issue is issue #3).
 This will link the PR with its corresponding issue and will automatically close the issue when the PR is closed.
 Here is a [GitHub Help article on using keywords in PR comments to close issues](https://help.github.com/articles/closing-issues-using-keywords/).
   - Set the _Reviewers_ to your team's QA Czars for the iteration, that is, the ones who will review PRs.
   - Set the _Labels_ and _Milestone_ to be the same as they were in the issue.
+- If other PRs are merged into the `master` branch before this one is, you will need to merge those changes into your topic branch before your PR can be merged.

 ### Step 5: Review/Revise/Accept the Pull Request